-The March issue of Stamp Magazine, on sale from February 9, includes these great features:
+The June issue of Stamp Magazine, on sale from May 9, includes these great features:

 Portraits of Queen Victoria

 She was the face that launched the postage stamp in 1840, but her longevity ensured that she required many more portraits.
 Which British Empire issues did her justice, and which did not?